 - 2.5.1 Guidance on the application of Soft Intertrip schemes is included in POL: SD10 and ST:SD10B.
-Soft Intertrip schemes may be considered where all of the following criteria apply: - The connection is made at HV or above. - The aggregate capacity of the connection is 250kW or more. - The connection needs to be constrained due to thermal limitations, protection limitations, fault level limitations or remote voltage limitations. - 2.5.2 Note: the risks associated with exceeding fault level ratings during short term parallels (e.g. when moving open points) are typically controlled by applying appropriate operational restrictions and not by installing Soft Intertrip schemes.
+Soft Intertrip schemes may be considered where all of the following criteria apply: - The connection is made at HV or above. - The agreed import or export capacity of the connection is 250kW or more. - The connection needs to be constrained due to thermal limitations, protection limitations, fault level limitations or remote voltage limitations. - 2.5.2 Soft Intertrip schemes used to mitigate thermal issues and voltage excursions shall only be used to curtail the load (exported power or imported power) in anticipation of an additional circuit outage.
+This approach is known as pre-event curtailment.
+This is because soft intertrip schemes will take a significant time to curtail the load (typically 10s to 30s).

+- 2.5.3 Where post-event curtailment is required this shall be provided by protection class intertripping systems instead. - 2.5.4 The risks associated with exceeding fault level ratings during short term parallels (e.g. when moving open points) are typically controlled by applying appropriate operational restrictions and not by installing Soft Intertrip schemes.